CtrlK

 Actionability

-The skill provides fully executable, copy-paste ready code examples throughout, with concrete import paths, function signatures, parameter values, and complete composition patterns.
-The examples are specific and immediately usable.
+The skill provides fully executable, copy-paste ready code examples throughout.
+Every animation primitive has concrete import paths, function signatures with real parameters, and working code patterns.
+The composition examples at the end show complete workflows from frame creation to saving and validation.

 3 / 3